bitnami/charts/bitnami/airflow/README.md

 ### To 23.0.0

 This major release adds support for Airflow 3 versions.
-Additionally, previous Airflow 2 images can be deployed by setting the new `image.majorVersion=2` option and updating the rest of the image related parameters accordingly.
+Additionally, previous Airflow 2 images can be deployed by setting the corresponding image parameters.
+The chart logic will detect which image version you are using and it will generate the required Airflow configuration and Kubernetes objects.

+We recommend following the next procedure in order to upgrade from Airflow 2 to Airflow 3 images:

+- Perform a Helm upgrade with the latest chart logic and the latest Airflow 2.x image version.
+- Follow the recommended steps for the database backup and the DAGs files verification available at the [official "upgrading to Airflow 3" guide](https://airflow.apache.org/docs/apache-airflow/stable/installation/upgrading_to_airflow3.html).
+- Perform a Helm upgrade using the Airflow 3.x image.

 ### To 22.4.0